Melissajwomack/r-die-roll-sim/README.md

 The result of this experiment provides the expected value (E(X)), where X is the number of rolls needed to achieve the sum of 7 from two consecutive rolls.

-The output of this algorith with the "set.seed(1)" is 7.0184.
+The output of this algorithm is 7.0184.